modelica/AsianModelicaConference2020/README.md

-## Important Update: Conference postponed
+## Important Update: Conference new date decided

-In light of the extensive spread of the COVID-19 virus and the rapidly changing and uncertain situation, conference board decided to **postpone** the Asian Modelica Conference to Fall 2020 or later.
-To mitigate the impact and avoid the confusion, following measurement will be taken from 23, March, 2020.
-*  Notify the sponsors of the postpone
-*  Notify authors of the review result (postponed to 5, April)
-*  Update the conference page
-*  Suspend the registration at Eventbrite

-We appreciate the effort invested by the program committee, authors, organizer, sponsors, and all relevant people up to now.
-The new date of the conference will be provided with at least 2 months notice time.

-We apologize for the inconvenience to your travel plan.
-Thank you for your understanding.
-We hope that you and your families remain safe and healthy until we see you later this year in Tokyo.

 -----------------------------------------------------------------

-The Asian Modelica Conference 2020 will be held at [Nihonbashi Takashimaya Mitsui Building](https://www.nihonbashi-takashimaya-mitsui.jp/en/about/), Tokyo, Japan from May 13–14, 2020.
+The Asian Modelica Conference 2020 will be held at [Nihonbashi Takashimaya Mitsui Building](https://www.nihonbashi-takashimaya-mitsui.jp/en/about/), Tokyo, Japan from October 8–9, 2020.
 It is organized by [Modelon K.K.](https://www.modelon.com/) in cooperation with Modelica Users Group Japan and [Modelica Association](https://www.modelica.org/).

 # About the Conference